areaofeffect/hello-world/week2/README.md

     myString = "".join(["Hello ", "World"])

 C example.
 There is no string concatentation operator in C. Luckily, Arduino provides a nice [String](https://www.arduino.cc/en/Reference/StringObject) class with a concat method for you.

-[CTD::: we'll talk about arduino and strings later :)]

 ## Numbers